pllealfunes/hamburger-menu/etch-sketch/README.md

 I am working on a etch-a-sketch project!
 This idea comes from the Odin Project.

 ## To Do
-* Create grid
+* Create 16X16grid
-* Change background color and keep color after mouse hovers
+* Change background color on hover
+* Keep color after mouse moves away
+* Add ability to create different grid sizes